 What Causes Discolored Teeth?

 There are many different reasons why you may have discolored teeth.
 For starters, genetics plays a factor.
 All of us have teeth that are of different shades.
-You may be predisposed to have discoloration.
+You may be more likely to have discoloration because of genetics.

 Age is a natural factor as well.
-As we get older, the outer tooth enamel layer thins, so the dentin layer shows through more prominently.
-Dentin is typically more yellow, so your teeth will continue to get more yellow as the enamel wears away.
+The outer tooth enamel layer thins as we age, so the dentin layer shows more prominently.
+Dentin is the layer beneath the enamel.
+This layer is typically more yellow, so your teeth will continue to get more yellow as the enamel wears away.

 Many different lifestyle habits can contribute to discolored teeth.
-Smoking leaves your teeth susceptible to tar and other discoloring chemicals.
-If you regularly drink coffee, tea, cola, or other dark drinks, those will change the shade of your teeth over time as well.
+Smoking leaves your teeth prone to tooth staining due to tar and other discoloring chemicals.
+Regularly drinking coffee, tea, cola, or other dark drinks will also change the shade of your teeth over time.

 Discolored Teeth FAQs